appcanary/blog/source/articles/2016-07-07-vikhal-symantec.html.markdown

 Symantec was using open source libraries with known security vulnerabilities in them, and they sell a product called Enterprise Vulnerability Management!
 This is a hard problem for everyone, and at Appcanary, we're trying to make it a little easier.

+### Want more of these?

+We're going to make this a regular feature on the blog.
+We'll be writing explainers for classic security vulnerabilities with a focus on historical significance or interesting techniques.
+Next up will be the [Morris Worm](https://en.wikipedia.org/wiki/Morris_worm).

+If you want to sign up to get notifications about new ones, you can subscribe to our newsletter [here](http://eepurl.com/b82xK9), or follow us on [twitter](https://twitter.com/appcanary).

+Have any suggestions for vulnerabilities you'd like me to write about?
+You can let me know at [max@appcanary.com](mailto:max@appcanary.com).

 ### Paying the Bills

 One quarter of the critical vulnerabilities found in Symantec's products last week were there because they relied on out-of-date libraries with known security holes.